textpattern/textpattern-toolbelt/README.md

 ### Step 0: Ensure everything is up-to-date

-On [textpattern/textpattern](https://github.com/textpattern/textpattern/), update `HISTORY.txt` with final added / changed / fixed release notes, but do not set the release date.
-Merge to other branch(es) where appropriate.

-Locally, ensure _all_ branches (i.e. `main`, `dev`, and any feature branches) are up-to-date:
+On [textpattern/textpattern](https://github.com/textpattern/textpattern/), update `HISTORY.txt` with final added / changed / fixed release notes, but *do not set the release date*.
+Merge to other branch(es) where appropriate, ensure all branches (i.e. `main`, `dev`, and any feature branches) are up-to-date where appropriate:

 ```bash
 git checkout branch-name